-Grandpa and I have been married for 50 years.
+Grandpa and I have been married for over 50 years.
 Five children have grown to adulthood and sixteen grandchildren have been born.
-The children range in age from 38 to 48 and the grandchildren 2 to 24 years.
+The children range in age from 40 to 49 and the grandchildren 3 to 26 years.

 In that enormous chunk of time, there have been weddings, missions and educations.
 There have been broken bones and stitches.
 There have been lean times and times of plenty.